leonardean/ImgUpload/blueprint copy.md

   }
 }
 ```
 As explained in the previous section, there is a multiple to multiple relationship between users and devices.
-Threrefore, each time a user uploads his data onto his user scope bucket, the device-user mapping needs to be maintained in an **App Scope Bucket**.
+It is very straight forward to retrieve the uploaded data of a user from front end app, as the data from the same user are stored in the same User Scope Bucket.
+However, it would be very inefficient to retrieve data of a certain device because the data might be in any bucket; and the front end app has to loop through all the buckets to find the corresponding data.
+Threrefore, each time a user uploads his data onto his user scope bucket, the device-user mapping needs to be maintained in an **App Scope Bucket**, so that the front end app can easily track the certain buckets that contain the data of a device.

 Given the username, deviceID, and app admin, the server extension function is shown below:
 ```javascript
 function maintainRel(user, deviceID, admin, done, log) {
   //get app scope bucket